-At the end of the weeklong program, 526 students completed evaluations of the economics and leadership sessions, staff, overall program, and aspects of the accommodations.
-Results overall and by site for the program content, materials, instructors, and overall program are shown in Table 2.
-Table 3 presents results of evaluations of the staff, residence halls, food and recreational activities.
+At the end of the weeklong program, 526 students competed evaluations of the economics and leadership sessions, staff, overall program, and aspects of the accommodations.
+Results overall and by site for the program content, materials, instructors, and overall program are shown in table 3.
+Table 4 presents results of evaluations of the staff, residence halls, food and recreational activities.

-Students' ratings of the program content, materials, responsiveness of instructors, and overall program were overwhelmingly positive (Table 2).
+Students' ratings of the program content, materials, responsiveness of instructors, and overall program were overwhelmingly positive (table 3).
 Overall, 86 to 91 percent of students agreed or strongly agreed that the morning economics sessions stimulated their interest, the content was clear, and the instructors were responsive.
 In five of the sites-Houston, New Haven, Los Angeles, Providence and Oberlin, 100 percent of the students rated the instructors as responsive to questions and feedback, an impressive result.
-Additionally, in three of the sites-Ithaca, Providence and Oberlin, 100 percent of the schere.
+Additionally, in three of the sites-Ithaca, Providence and Oberlin, 100 percent of the students rated the content as clear.